f-miyu/Plugin.CloudFirestore/README.md

 ### Android
 * Add google-services.json to Android project.
 Select GoogleServicesJson as build action.
 (If you can't select GoogleServicesJson, reload this android project.)
-* Target Framework must be Android 10.0.
+* Target framework version needs to be Android 10.0.

 ## Upgrade from Version 3 to 4
 Refer to [Upgrade](Upgrade.md)